[ You might also like: My Favorite Command Line Editors for Linux – What’s Your Editor? ]

-In most of the today’s Linux distributions, Vi/Vim editor comes with pre-installed, if not install the full version of Vim (Debian systems provide vim-tiny with less features), simply run this command:
+In most of today’s Linux distributions, Vi/Vim editor comes pre-installed, if not install the full version of Vim (Debian systems provide vim-tiny with fewer features), using the system package manager as shown:

-Note: To use it’s latest features, you do need to install Vim from the source.
+Note: To use Vim’s latest features, you do need to install Vim from the source.

 $ vim file.txt OR $ vi file.txt

 The Vi/Vim editor comes with two modes: Command and Insert.
 In Command mode you can use keyboard keys to copy, paste, delete, navigate, and do a number of various tasks except entering text.